How to Use Google Webmaster Tools for SEO

 For more information on crawling and indexation metrics, read this.

 GWT help article here. (links to articles on specific types of errors on right)

 A 404 is the HTTP status code for Page Not Found.
 This error occurs whenever there is no page for the URL requested.
 Webmaster Tools reports 404 errors whenever Google’s spider crawls a link to a URL that has no actual page associated with it.
 Common causes of 404s include typos in the destination URL of a link and failure to redirect the URL of a page that was moved or deleted.
 Both causes of 404s can be detrimental to both the user experience and your SEO endeavors.

 Note that many GWT 404s are outdated, “false alarms”, or triggered by bad links from insignificant pages no one ever visits.
 These may not represent any significant inconvenience to your users or wastage of link juice, but many 404s will be problematic.
 Click on the URL to see the site’s linking if you suspect the 404 may be a problem.

 Resolve problem 404s by 301 redirecting to the appropriate page, by changing the destination URL of the inbound link, or by restoring content to the 404, depending on what is most practical and most beneficial to your users.

 Note that if you utilize the “MARK AS FIXED” button, you will have more up-to-date data.

-This post has a nice perspective on 404s.
+This post explains the right perspective on 404s.
 While the GWT report is super useful for trends and is a great data point, I often look to some other data points like Google Analytic for taking action on 404s (see #9 in SEO Measurement Mistakes Part 3: Crawling and Indexation Metrics).

 Soft 404s and Other Crawl Errors